-If you have questions or would like more information on when we can end your membership, call the Customer Care Center.
+If you have questions or would like more information on when we can end your membership call the Customer Care Center.

-Section 5.2 We cannot ask you to leave our plan for any reason related to your health
+Section 5.2 We cannot ask you to leave our plan for any health-related reason

-SSM Health Plan FlexSpend is not allowed to ask you to leave our plan for any health-related reason.
+Our plan is not allowed to ask you to leave our plan for any health-related reason.